-Following the Budget/Planning Presentations, Office of the Provost personnel thoroughly evaluate all requests for new and/or replacement positions to fully represent all perspectives, including the Associate Vice President for Undergraduate Education, Associate Vice President for Enrollment Management, Associate Provost, Assistant Vice President for Academic Planning, Associate Vice President for Research and Graduate Studies, along with the Associate Vice President for Academic Fiscal Management.
-Historical trends related to enrollment and faculty FTE are also reviewed.
-After substantial discussion and carefully considering priorities in Academic Affairs, the Provost provides a recommendation for initial allocations to the President, who makes the ultimate decision on search authorizations.
+Following the final submission of requests, Office of the Provost personnel thoroughly evaluate all requests for new and/or replacement positions to fully represent all perspectives, including the Associate Vice President for Undergraduate Education, Associate Vice President for Enrollment Management, Assistant Vice President for Academic Planning, Associate Vice President for Research and Graduate Studies, along with the Associate Vice President for Academic Fiscal Management.
+Historical trends related to enrollment and faculty FTE are reviewed and follow-up meetings with Deans are scheduled to provide the opportunity to ask any additional questions that may be necessary to further understand the Deans' priority ranking of search requests.
+After substantial discussion5 and carefully considering priorities in Academic Affairs, the Provost provides a recommendation for initial allocations to the President, who makes the ultimate decision on search authorizations.
 Most positions are authorized in May.
 However, since resignations and retirements are common at the end of the academic year, a supplemental allocation is authorized in August to address these resignations and retirements which may have changed college priorities.
 Decisions regarding authorized positions are communicated to the Deans at the time of both the initial and supplemental allocations.